-an arm of the Indian Ocean, extending NW between Africa and Arabia: connected to the Mediterranean by the Suez Canal.
-1450 miles (2335 km) long; 170,000 sq. mi.
-(440,300 sq. km); greatest depth, 7254 feet (2211 meters).
+an arm of the Indian Ocean, extending northwest between Africa and Arabia: connected to the Mediterranean by the Suez Canal.
+1,450 miles (2,335 kilometers) long; 170,000 square miles (440,300 square kilometers); greatest depth, 7,254 feet (2,211 meters).

 a long narrow sea between Arabia and NE Africa, linked with the Mediterranean in the north by the Suez Canal and with the Indian Ocean in the south: occasionally reddish in appearance through algae.
 Area: 438 000 sq km (169 000 sq miles)

 Collins English Dictionary - Complete & Unabridged 2012 Digital Edition © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012

 Narrow sea between Africa and the Arabian Peninsula.

 Probably named for the red algae that are sometimes present in its waters.

 notes for Red Sea